3-ark/InsightPage-userguide/README.md

 The application can read AI messages aloud using your browser's built-in Text-to-Speech capabilities.

 *   **Voice Selection**:
-    *   The application automatically loads available voices from your browser.
+    *   The application will automatically load available voices from your browser.
-    *   You can select your preferred voice from a dropdown list, which displays the voice name and its language (e.g., "Google US English (en-US)").
+    *   You can select your preferred voice from a dropdown list.
+The list usually displays the voice name and its language (e.g., "Google US English (en-US)").
-    *   If no voice is pre-selected, an English voice or the first available voice will be chosen as the default.
+    *   If no voice is pre-selected in your configuration, an English voice or the first available voice in the list will typically be chosen as the default.
+    *   If no voices are available in your browser, or if they fail to load, a message will indicate this, and TTS functionality may be unavailable.
 *   **Speech Rate**:
-    *   You can adjust the speed of the spoken messages using a slider, typically ranging from 0.5x to 2.0x speed.
+    *   You can adjust the speed at which the AI's messages are spoken using a slider.
+    *   The typical range is from 0.5x (half speed) to 2.0x (double speed).
+    *   The currently selected rate is displayed next to the slider.

 ### How it Works
 *   The TTS feature uses your browser's Web Speech API.
 Voice availability and quality can vary between browsers and operating systems.
-For users seeking more natural-sounding voices, using the Microsoft Edge browser (which has its own advanced TTS capabilities) or exploring third-party Chrome extensions/APIs that integrate local TTS services might provide an enhanced audio experience.
+For users seeking more natural-sounding voices, using the Microsoft Edge browser (which has its own advanced TTS capabilities) or exploring third-party Chrome extensions/APIs that integrate local TTS services (such as Piper, Kokoro-FastAPI, or Orpheus-FastAPI) might provide an enhanced audio experience.
-*   When an AI message is received and TTS is active, the `speakMessage` function is called.
-You can typically stop ongoing speech through the UI.
+*   When an AI message is received and TTS is active (the specific toggle/condition for TTS being active for message reading is usually found near the chat input or main settings), the `speakMessage` function is called.
+*   You can typically stop ongoing speech, and some controls might offer pause/resume, though these depend on browser support and how they are implemented in the main chat interface.

 ## 13. Themes & Appearance